firehudson/dechea-ui/README.md

 🔎 **Nx is a set of Extensible Dev Tools for Monorepos.**

+## Project structure

+Project consists of 3 monorepos

+- `dechea-ui (apps/dechea-ui)` : main demo application
+- `components (libs/components)` : repo to be used for sharable components
+- `constants (libs/constants)` : repo with constant project data (e.g. list of employees)

+## Using the app

+### Prerequisites

+- Node.js > 8.x.x
+- Npm > 4.x.x
+- Yarn > 1.0.0`[optional]`

+### Steps to run the project

+- Install dependencies: `yarn` | `npm install`
+- Start development server: `yarn start` | `npm start`

+The development server should start at http://localhost:4200

+### Steps to build production bundle

+This repo has chunking and source-maps enables.
+To build production ready bundle, just run `yarn build`.

+This will place a production build in `/dist/apps/dechea-ui`.

+### Deployment

+The project is setup with firebase hosting and can be deployed by running `yarn deploy:dechea-ui` command.

+The app will be deployed to https://dechea-ui.web.app

+>Do not forget to rebuild the app before deployment.

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.